KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 <br>

 ## IV.
 Kinematic Diagram and D-H Frame Assignment of Articulated Manipulator<a name="kinematic-diagram"></a>
-## IV.
-Kinematic Diagram and D-H Frame Assignment of Articulated Manipulator

 In robotics, a kinematic diagram is a schematic representation used to visualize the structure and motion of a robotic manipulator.
 It illustrates the arrangement of joints and links in the manipulator, as well as the direction of motion allowed at each joint.